KilianKegel/FatherlessAmerica/README.md

 it less well, but he is still a father.
 His role may be diminishing, but it is still coherent.
 He is still on the premises.
 His children see him every day.
 He is still a husband and a partner to their mother.
 He is responsible for protecting and nurturing his children.
-He may not win any Father’s Day prizeshe may not be a very good father at all—but he is still recognizably a father.
+He may not win any Father's Day prizeshe may not be a very good father at all—but he is still recognizably a father.

 But when fatherhood is *fragmenting*, the identity and social definition of the father change not in degree but in kind.
 The new conditions, driven by divorce and out-of-wedlock childbearing, split the nucleus of the nuclear family.
 Now the father is physically absent.
-When he comes “home,” his children are not there.
+When he comes "home," his children are not there.
 He is not a husband.
 Because the parental alliance has either ended or never begun, the mother has little reason or opportunity to defend or even care about his fatherhood.
 In the most important